No Fault Divorce – In Law Since 6th April 2022

 Since then various stages have started and been completed but delays have been caused by two general elections, Brexit and Covid-19.
 On 17th June 2020, MPs debated the final stages of the no-fault divorce, dissolution and separation bill and it passed the third and final reading in Parliament.
 And many people who work in family law were excused for letting out a large sigh of relief.

 On 25th June the bill was granted royal assent at 6.08pm – this was expected as no bill has been refused royal assent since 1708 (the Scottish Militia Bill for those interest in history).
 The divorce bill is now, finally, an act.

-Under the Matrimonial Causes Act 1973 there is only one reason for a divorce – the irretrievable breakdown of the marriage.
-There are then 5 grounds to prove this:
+Under the Matrimonial Causes Act 1973 there was only one reason for a divorce – the irretrievable breakdown of the marriage.
+There were then 5 grounds to prove this:

 - Unreasonable behaviour

 - Two-year separation with consent